 Project review meetings: As the semester progresses, each student group must schedule Project Review such as the Critical Design Review (CDR) and Project Demo meetings by ensuring that both Dr. Kar and one of the instructors of EEL 4915L can attend each meeting.
-The photonics students of each group must contact Dr. Kar to find out the time slot for which he is available, and then set up an appointment for that time slot with Dr. Wei or Dr. Richie depending on whether the student group number is odd or even, respectively, and the Faculty evaluators selected by the students.
+The photonics students of each group must confirm the time with Dr. Kar before setting up an appointment with Dr. Wei or Dr. Richie, depending on whether the student group number is odd or even respectively, and the Faculty evaluators selected by the students.
 Failure to do so may result in one letter grade deduction from the Final Grade of each photonics student in the group.
 Note that Faculty evaluators are required only for the final presentation and demo.

-1Contact UCF's Digital Learning Center (digitallearning@ucf.edu, (407) 882-0095) if you have any problem in accessing the class via Zoom.
+&lt;sup>1Contact UCF's Digital Learning Center (digitallearning@ucf.edu, (407) 882-0095) if you have any problem in accessing the class via Zoom.